-- In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
+- 1. In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
 We recommend discussing the issue with the authorised dealer's service manager or owner. - 2.
-If further assistance is required, the distributor's service department should be contacted in order to resolve the matter. - If the matter still remains unresolved then contact BRP by writing to us at the address listed below.
+If further assistance is required, the distributor's service department should be contacted in order to resolve the matter.
+You will find your distributor's coordinates on www.brp.com. - 3.
+If the matter still remains unresolved then contact BRP by writing to us at the address listed below.

-For countries within Europe, Middle East, Africa, Russia & CIS, please contact our European office:
+For countries within Europe, Middle East, Africa, please contact our European office: